mikepultz/netdns2/README.md

 ### <a name="notifications"></a>DNS Notifications

-The `NetDNS2\Notifier` class provides functionality to perform DNS notify requests as defined by [RFC 1996](https://datatracker.ietf.org/doc/html/rfc1996).
+The `NetDNS2\Notifier` class provides functionality to perform DNS notify requests as defined by <a href="https://datatracker.ietf.org/doc/html/rfc1996" target="_blank">RFC 1996</a>.

 This is separate from the `\NetDNS2\Resolver` class, as while the underlying protocol is the same, the functionality is completely different.
-Generally, query (recursive) lookups are done against caching server, while notify requests are done against authoratative servers.
+Generally, query (recursive) lookups are done against caching server, while notify requests are done against authoritative servers.

 A simple example: